Forward Structure#

 Interception

-• Compute the interception evaporation \(e_i\)
+• Compute the interception evapotranspiration \(e_i\)

 \[e_i(x, t) = \min(E(x, t), P(x, t) + m_{lt}(x, t))\]

-• Compute the neutralized precipitation \(p_n\) and evaporation \(e_n\)
+• Compute the neutralized precipitation \(p_n\) and evapotranspiration \(e_n\)

 \begin{eqnarray} &p_n(x, t)& &=& &\max \left(0, \; P(x, t) + m_{lt}(x, t) - e_i(x, t) \right)\\ &e_n(x, t)& &=& &E(x, t) - e_i(x, t) \end{eqnarray}